dakshshah96/awesome-startup-credits/README.md

 ### Bug Tracking

 - [Instabug for Startups](https://instabug.com/startups) - Over 25,000 innovative mobile teams rely on Instabug's Real-Time Contextual Insights to build better apps and we want to support yours as well.
 Eligible startups can receive a discount on all our plans.
+- [Commented for Startups](https://www.commented.io/startup-program) - Empower your startup’s success with our new Startup Accelerator Plan!
+Sign up by the end of this year for a 30% discount on a full year of Commented Business Plan benefits.

 ### Business Suites